Powerlearnproject/se-assignment-day-2-git-and-github-greenmiller/README.md

 GitHub Issues help track bugs, feature requests, and improvements, enhancing collaboration.
 Project Boards organize tasks using Kanban-style workflows, improving project management.Keeps teams aligned on priorities.Improves transparency and accountability.
 Enhances workflow efficiency for open-source and team projects.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?

+Merge Conflicts: Occur when multiple users edit the same file.

+Unclear Commit Messages: Hard to track changes.

+Pushing to the Wrong Branch: Leads to project instability.

+Not Using Branches: Direct edits on main can cause issues

+Use descriptive commit messages (e.g., "Fixed login bug").

+Work on feature branches and use pull requests.

+Regularly sync with the main branch to avoid conflicts.

+Review code before merging.